 - supporting and honouring the creators of games and playful works;

-- housing facilities and equipment (such as 2D and 3D printing) suitable for prototyping of games and, subject to copyright, restoration/replenishment of archival items;
+- housing facilities and equipment (such as 2D and 3D printing) suitable for prototyping of games and, with the appropriate permissions, restoration/replenishment of archival items;

 - acting as a central clearinghouse for various professional and public bodies dedicated to games and play;

-- fostering systems literacy, psychological literacy (including “theory of mind”), strategic thinking, social connectedness, physical and mental health, and other forms of social good through games;
+- fostering systems literacy, psychological literacy (including “theory of mind”), procedural literacy, strategic thinking, social connectedness, sociological literacy, physical and mental health, and other forms of social good through games;

-- other activities that enable and promote intelligent, informed, critical engagement with games and play.
+- other activities that enable and promote intelligent, informed, critical, and joyful engagement with games and play.

 If you are interested to learn more, please contact us.